iporaitech/react-to-mdl/README.md

 1. Other Material Design Lite components
 2. Tests and linting.
-3. Output build to lib and add postinstall script in package.json to create symlinks from lib to module's root.
-For example to import 'rmdl/layout' instead of 'rmdl/lib/layout' we currently output the bundle to / of the package.
-4. Improve docs and examples (leverage pwr2 docs infrastructure)
+3. Improve docs and examples (leverage pwr2 docs infrastructure)
-5. Lots of other stuff.
+4. Lots of other stuff.